Someone holding a photograph which is of three people stood in a cobbled street.

 Location Impressions Gallery

-New Focus: Bradford Young Curators is part of Impressions Gallery’s award-winning New Focus programme, which supports young people aged 18–25 to gain the knowledge and skills they need to become the creatives of the future.
-The Bradford Young Curators will benefit from workshops and mentoring from some of the UK’s leading photography experts and creative professionals.
+New Focus: Bradford Young Curators is part of Impressions Gallery’s award-winning New Focus programme, which supports young people aged 18–25 to become the creatives of the future.
+Across 18 months of collaboration, mentorship, research and community engagement, the Bradford Young Curators have crafted an exhibition that reconciles personal experience with collective memory, and celebrates what it means to call a place home.

 To learn more about the Young Curators, check out one of the members’ blogs detailing their recent trip to London.